 Are you thinking about becoming a real estate agent?
 Congrats!
 You’re well on your way to a rewarding and exciting career.
 But now’s the time to get to work!
 Becoming a real estate agent and all the ins and outs that go with that differ from state to state, so it’s essential to consult your local bureau to determine precisely the steps for you in your state.

 Here’s everything you need to know about how to get your RE license online so that you can feel a little more prepared about the process.

-5 Easy Steps On How To Get Your RE License Online
+5 Easy Steps On How To Get Your Real Estate License Online

-If you’re not sure what to expect when it comes to how to get your RE license online, you’re in luck!
+If you’re not sure what to expect when it comes to how to get your Real Estate license online, you’re in luck!
 Here we break it down for you so that you know exactly what is coming when you choose to dive in!

 First Things First - Do Some Research

 The first thing you should do is figure out the specific requirements for pre-licensing courses and licensing applications in your state.
 You can check with your real estate commission to understand what’s required to obtain your license.

 Most states require anywhere between 60-90 hours of college-level education on real estate basics, including everything you need to know about titles, deeds, contracts, and property ownership.

 We know there are many different online RE schools out there, but make sure that any courses or schools you choose have been approved by your state’s real estate licensing authority.
 It should be accredited and acknowledged by the state - so check this before paying any money!

 Already a licensed real estate agent?
 Find out if your new state has a reciprocity agreement with the state where your license was issued previously.
 If a reciprocity agreement exists, your pre-licensing requirements might be less.
 This doesn’t mean that you don’t need a license in your new state, but it might make the process more straightforward than the first time around.